BlockyDotJar/ApuJar-Website/docs/legal/terms-of-service.md

 Thank you for using ApuJar!
 These Terms of Service ("Terms") govern your access to and use of the ApuJar website located at https://apujar.blockyjar.dev (the "Website"), as well as any related services provided by Dominic R. (referred to as "we", "us", or "our").

-By adding the ApuJar Twitch chat bot, you agree to these Terms.
+By adding the ApuJar Twitch chatbot, you agree to these Terms.
 If you do not agree to these Terms, please refrain from adding the Twitch chatbot.

 ### 1. Description of the Website

-This website is a platform offering documentation and wiki services for the Twitch Chatbot known as ApuJar, as well as a Spotify authorization code (OAuth2) generator for the ApuJar Spotify application.
+This website is a platform offering documentation and wiki services for the Twitch chatbot known as ApuJar, as well as a Spotify authorization code (OAuth2) generator for the ApuJar Spotify application.

 ### 2. Changes to the Terms